How to Make WordPress Sidebar Widgets Sticky

 The snippet below comes from the official Google ad placement policies document:

-“To ensure a safe and positive user experience, we restrict the use of ad implementations on desktop which cause the ad to appear in a “sticky” or “floating” position on the page as the user scrolls or navigates through the page.”
+“To ensure a safe and positive user experience, we restrict the use of ad implementations on desktop that cause the ad to appear in a “sticky” or “floating” position on the page as the user scrolls or navigates through the page.
+While we allow Google anchor ads on mobile web, please note that publisher-created mobile implementations are not permitted as we cannot ensure that they have the same quality protections that we’ve built into our product.”